 Now, if you know anything about this show, you might be asking, “What hobby could ‘Barry,' the show about a hitman, highlight, exactly?”
 Acting, of course!
 Barry Berkman (Bill Hader), a former U.S. Marine and assassin-for-hire, moves to Los Angeles for a hit job ordered by his friend and father figure, Monroe Fuches (Stephen Root), but settles down in LA after he realizes his love for the stage.

 Inspired by the unorthodox style and method teacher Gene Cousineau (Henry Winkler), Barry enrolls in acting classes with Gene and meets love interest, Sally Reed (Sarah Goldberg).
 The episodes become increasingly absurd, hilarious, violent, and dramatic as the series progresses, but so does Barry's investment in proving to himself and his new community his dedication to acting.

 Along the way, Barry befriends the local head of a Chechen crime syndicate, North Hollywood Henry, aka NoHo Hank (Anthony Carrigan), and struggles with his many conflicting and ever-evolving identities.
 The one constant in Barry's life is his love for acting and his acknowledgment that the stage has changed his life forever.
-You can stream “Barry” on HBO Max and begin your acting journey today.
+You can stream “Barry” on Max and begin your acting journey today.

 Based in the English pottery capital Stoke-on-Trent, “The Great Pottery Throw Down” is another inspired British competition show that's simultaneously soothing and exhilarating.
 It really is a wonder to watch these talented potters take chunks of clay and make them into functional or decorative pieces of art.